Sp(2)-invariant expanders and shrinkers in Laplacian flow: Asymptotically conical non-steady ends

 Proposition \ref{prop:AC:end} implies that having a weakly AC end is a stable end behaviour for expanders (this is not true for shrinkers; see \S\ref{subsec:rigid_vs_instab} for further discussion of the contrast in stability between AC shrinkers and AC expanders).
 We also established previously that all smoothly-closing expanders have weakly AC ends.
 In this section, we strengthen these results in two directions.

 The first main result of this section (proven in ~\S\,\ref{subsec:conv_S}--\ref{ss:rate-2:AC}) holds for both expanders and shrinkers and amounts to a regularity result for non-steady weakly AC ends.
-It shows that any~\Sp{2}-invariant non-steady soliton with $\log \frac{y}{x}$ bounded is not only weakly AC, but also in a stronger ``$C^0$ rate $-2$'' sense.
+It shows that any~\Sp{2}-invariant non-steady soliton with $\log \frac{y}{x}$ bounded is AC not only in the weak sense of \eqref{eq:weak_ac_def} but also in a stronger ``$C^0$ rate $-2$'' sense.
 (In contrast, the AC steady solitons that two of the authors studied in~\cite{Haskins:Nordstrom:g2soliton1} generically have rate $-1$.)
 A key ingredient here is to prove that the quantity $S$ remains bounded and, in fact, converges as $t \to \infty$ to a value that is determined by the asymptotic cone of the solution.

 The other main result in this section (proven in~\S\,\ref{ss:AC:expander:end:stability}) establishes a continuity result for AC expander ends.
 Namely, the condition for an \Sp{2}-invariant expander to be weakly AC is not only stable, but moreover the asymptotic cone depends continuously on the initial conditions.
 This result applies, in particular, to show that the asymptotic cone of a smoothly-closing expander depends continuously on the parameter $\lambda b^2$.